Stock market today: Wall Street falls again as oil prices and global stocks fall - ExBulletin

 NEW YORK (AP) Another drop in stocks on Friday has Wall Street on track to close its first losing week in the past six.

-The S&P 500 was down 0.6% in morning trade, falling further from last week when it hit its highest level in more than a year.
-The Dow Jones Industrial Average was down 175 points, or 0.5%, at 33,770 as of 10:20 a.m.
-EST, while the Nasdaq composite was down 0.9%.
+The S&P 500 was down 0.5% in afternoon trade, falling further from last week when it hit its highest level in more than a year.
+The Dow Jones Industrial Average was down 149 points, or 0.4%, at 33,801 as of 12:28 p.m.
+EST, while the Nasdaq composite was down 0.7%.

-Stocks fell even further in overseas markets, while crude oil prices fell on fears that a recession-threatened global economy could burn less fuel.
+Overseas markets also fell, while crude oil prices tumbled on fears that a recession-threatened global economy could burn less fuel.

 Europe’s economy appears to be weaker than expected, according to a preliminary report measuring manufacturing and services companies.
 This adds to market hesitation this week, caused by a higher interest rate crank by central banks around the world as they try to rein in high inflation.
 High rates lower inflation by slowing the economy, increasing the risk of recession.

 High interest rates in the United States have already dragged manufacturing and other industries into contraction, while helping to cause several banking system failures that have shaken confidence.
-Federal Reserve Chairman Jerome Powell said this week that even though its central bank did not raise rates last week, it could still push through a few more hikes by the end of this year.
+Federal Reserve Chairman Jerome Powell said this week that while his central bank didn’t raise rates last week, it could still impose a few more hikes by the end of this year.

 Critics also said the U.S. stock market needed a breather after climbing too far, too fast after rallying more than 20% since mid-October.